ndemengel/tdw.refactoring.video-rental-shop/README.md

 ## Help

+### Tests

 Some end-to-end tests are provided on the "test" branch to help you start in covering the application.
 If you want to retrieve a given test, use git cherry-picking:
 	git cherry-pick *<hash>*

+### Git

+To discard all changes since your last commit:
+	git reset --hard
+To discard all changes including local commits up to commit XXX:
+	git reset --hard XXX